onnx/keras-onnx/README.md

 # Introduction
-Ketone (Ke-T-ON = Keras-Tensorflow-ONNX) enables you convert the keras models into [ONNX](https://onnx.ai).
+keras2onnx enables you convert the keras models into [ONNX](https://onnx.ai).
 Initially Keras converter was developer in the project onnxmltools.
-To support more kinds of keras models and reduce the complexity of mixing multiple converters, ketone was created to convert the keras model only.
+To support more kinds of keras models and reduce the complexity of mixing multiple converters, keras2onnx was created to convert the keras model only.

-Ketone supports the keras lambda/custom layer by parsing the TF graph built from Keras model.
+keras2onnx supports the keras lambda/custom layer by parsing the TF graph built from Keras model.
 More intro will be coming soon...

 # Testing